LukeGrahamLandry/franca/devlog.md

     seems like that works.
   - wrongly treating `static const char *foo;` as constant only broke bubblewrap (at runtime). clearly that should be in autotest.
+  - convert the cli args i've collected to build program

+> 10 stars for sourcehut letting you debug your build failure with ssh as though it were a computer. love it.

 ## (Jan 12)